In this post we discuss Andy Murray’s hip injury and why so many former players require joint replacement surgery.

 Injuries to any joint in a sport like tennis are the result of repeated exposure to uncontrolled force.

 The larger the freedom of movement, the less restrictive these barriers must be however.
-This is perhaps why the hip is more vulnerable with it’s large range of available motion.
+This is perhaps why the hip is more vulnerable.

-Physical preparation for the modern game.
+Physical preparation for tennis

-It seems that the problem is two fold; inadequate preparation to meet the physical demands and an increase in the demands that playing on the tour requires.
+2) an increase in the demands that playing on the tour requires.

-The future for tennis players.
+The future for tennis players

 Jimmy Connors recently spoke of his inability to coach because of his reluctance to go anywhere near a tennis court.
 He said he was too proud to let people see him hobbling around prior to his hip replacement.
 That’s very sad.

-A sport that doesn’t require it’s participants to endure physical contact with other players shouldn’t result in chronic pain and disability in later life.
+A sport that doesn’t require it’s participants to endure physical contact with other players, shouldn’t result in chronic pain and disability in later life.

 Tennis is not rugby or American football.
-The game needs to take a look at how it’s players are preparing their bodies to meet the demands, or change what those demands actually are.
+The game needs to take a look at how it’s players are preparing their bodies to meet the demands, or change what those demands are.